Preparing for Your Surgery

 • Abdominoplasty patients typically sleep in a recliner for the first week after surgery.
 If you do not have one, we have a service that delivers recliners to your home for a nominal price.

-Dietary Considerations When Preparing for Plastic Surgery
+Dietary Considerations When Preparing For Plastic Surgery

 Food and liquid consumption can impact your ability to undergo a safe, effective surgical procedure.
 When preparing for plastic surgery, be mindful of certain dietary restrictions and considerations, such as: